 So, all of this leads to changes in the retina appearance, contributing to diabetic macular edema.

 3. Severe Nonproliferative Retinopathy – Blockage of more blood vessels which doesn’t allow the necessary blood supply to all parts of the retina.
-These blood-deprived areas of the retina secrete growth factors which cause the growth of new blood vessels.
+These blood-deprived areas of the retina secrete growth factors that cause the growth of new blood vessels.

-4. Proliferative Diabetic Retinopathy (PDR) – Since at this stage the retina secretes growth factors, new blood vessels proliferate at the inner retinal surface and into the fluid that fills the eye, called vitreous gel.
+4. Proliferative Diabetic Retinopathy (PDR) – Since at this stage the retina secretes growth factors, new blood vessels proliferate at the inner retinal surface and into the fluid that fills the eye, called the vitreous gel.
 These new blood vessels can easily leak and bleed as they are very fragile.

-If there’s a scar tissue as well, it can pull the retina away from the underlying tissue, causing retinal detachment.
+If there’s scar tissue as well, it can pull the retina away from the underlying tissue, causing retinal detachment.
 This, in turn, can lead to permanent loss of vision.

 According to statistics, 40-45% of all diabetics in America have some stage of diabetic retinopathy, even though half of them are unaware of it.
-Pregnant women with diabetes or those who develop it during pregnancy can have quick onset or worsening of this eye problem.
+Pregnant women with diabetes or those who develop it during pregnancy can have quick onset or worsen of this eye problem.

 Other studies showed that controlling increased cholesterol and blood pressure levels can lower the chances of vision loss in those with diabetes.

-Those with severe nonproliferative diabetic retinopathy have more chances of developing proliferative diabetic retinopathy, so they should do such eye exam every two to four months.
+Those with severe nonproliferative diabetic retinopathy have more chances of developing proliferative diabetic retinopathy, so they should do such an eye exam every two to four months.

 People with diabetes should control their blood sugar levels, but also their cholesterol and blood pressure in order to protect their vision.
-Here are some things you can do to prevent diabetic retinopathy and other diabetic eye diseases from developing:
+Here are some things people can do to prevent diabetic retinopathy and other diabetic eye diseases from developing: